znsio/specmatic-documentation/documentation/command_line.md

 Then execute any sub command without parameters to see it.
 For example, try `java -jar specmatic.jar stub`.

+## Alias on MacOS / Linux

+* Create a directory named bin in your home directory.
+* Place the specmatic.jar file in this bin directory.
+* Test that this is done correctly by running this command: `java -jar ~/bin/specmatic.jar --version`.
+This should display the version of the specmatic jar.
+* Add this line at the end of your .zshrc or .bashrc file: `alias specmatic='java -jar ~/bin/specmatic.jar'`
+* Zsh users, run this command `source ~/.zshrc`.
+Bash users: `source ~/.bashrc`
+* You should now be able to run this: `specmatic --version`

+## On Windows

+Keep the specmatic.jar file in an easy to access spot, such as C:\bin

+That way, it will be easy to run `java -jar c:\bin\specmatic.jar` when needed.

 ## Stub mode

 Specmatic can be used as a stub, for service virtualisation.